AlexWayfer/reload-by-url/README.md

 # Reload by URL

-Chrome extension for reloading tabs by specified time interval when URL matches predefined settings.
+Chrome extension for reloading predefined URLs by specified time interval.
 Path globs are supported.

 ## Development